RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/02_standardDialogBoxes.rst

   # Build a list of tuples for each file type the file dialog should display
   my_filetypes = [('all files', '.*'), ('text files', '.txt')]

-  # Ask the user to select a folder
+  # Ask the user to select a folder.
   answer = filedialog.askdirectory(parent = application_window,
                                    initialdir = ".",
                                    title = "Please select a folder:")

-  # Ask the user to select a single file name
+  # Ask the user to select a single file name.
   answer = filedialog.askopenfilename(parent = application_window,
                                       initialdir = ".",
                                       title = "Please select a file:",
                                       filetypes = my_filetypes)

-  # Ask the user to select a one or more file names
+  # Ask the user to select a one or more file names.
   answer = filedialog.askopenfilenames(parent = application_window,
                                        initialdir = ".",
                                        title = "Please select one or more files:", filetypes = my_filetypes)

+  # Ask the user to select a single file name for saving.
   answer = filedialog.asksaveasfilename(parent = application_window,
                                         initialdir = ".",
                                         title = "Please select a file name for saving:",